mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - if extensive outage occurs, one region out of every pair is prioritized for restore
     - updates are rolled out to one region within a pair at a time to minimize downtime/risk
     - data resides within same geography (to comply with tax/law enforcement rules)
+    - *Region Pairs*: each region is paired with another region within the same geography that allows for DR strategies and replication between the two
+        - allows for Azure-specific updates to go out 1 region at a time
+        - allows for data to reside within geography for tax & law purposes
 - **Sovereign Regions**: Azure instances issolated from main instance often for governmental purposes
     - US DoD Central, US Gov Virginia, US Gov Iowa and others
+    - *Soveriegn regions*: special regions carved out for legal/compliance/govt purposes

 ### Management Infra - Resources & Resource Groups & Subscriptions and Management Groups
-- Accounts --> Subscriptions --> Resource Groups --> Resources
+- Mgt Groups --> Subscriptions --> Resource Groups --> Resources
 - **Resource**: the building block of Azure, anything you create, provision & deploy
 - **Resource Groups**: Groupings of resources - any resource must exist within a resource group.
     - Each resource can only be in one resource group at a time (if you take it out of Resource Group A and put it into B, it is no longer a part of A)